MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 - The guide needs to be realigned:

-- If the guide is aligned using **manual alignment**, the digital twin (3D representation laid over its corresponding physical area) is not aligned correctly.
-To realign the guide, select the **Alignment** button and then realign the digital twin to perfectly overlay the physical area.
+- If the guide is aligned using a **digital anchor**, the digital representation (3D representation laid over its corresponding physical area) is not aligned correctly.
+To realign the guide, select the **Alignment** button and then realign the digital representation to perfectly overlay the physical area.

-- If the guide is aligned using **marker alignment**, the marker for the guide might not have been printed properly.
+- If the guide is aligned using a **printed anchor**, the marker for the guide might not have been printed properly.
 Try realigning the guide by selecting the **Alignment** button.
 Alternatively, you can reprint the marker.
 Make sure that the printed marker lies flat in the work area before you realign.

-For more information on alignment methods, see the [Authoring Guide](pc-authoring.md).
+For more information on anchoring methods, see the [Authoring Guide](pc-authoring.md).

 ## What does the Save button with the refresh icon mean?
 How does Save work?